garrandall/popular-music-data/tracks/-ghost--riders-in-the-sky-outlaws.md

 A bolt of fear went through him as they thundered through the sky He saw the riders coming hard... and he heard their mournful cry

-Yippie i ay Yippie i oh
+Yippie I ay Yippie I oh
 Ghost riders in
 Ghost riders in the sky

-Yippie i ay (Yippie i ay) Yippie i oh (Yippie i oh) Ghost riders in the sky
+Yippie I ay (Yippie I ay) Yippie I oh (Yippie I oh) Ghost riders in the sky

 Their faces gaunt, their eyes were blurred, their shirts all soaked with sweat